University of Santo Tomas: Student life

 The university marks events with a variety of ceremonies largely influenced by the Hispano-Filipino Dominican Catholic culture and Philippine culture.
 This includes the Misa de Apertura and Discurso de Apertura, the Mass and lecture opening the academic year.
 As one of the oldest traditions in the university, the Discurso began in 1866.
 The Thomasian Welcome Walk where freshmen pass under the Arch of the Centuries at the start of their education at the university.
-The UST Paskuhan, a series of monthlong campus events that celebrate the significance and value of Christmas.
+Part of the welcome events are the in-person orientation called Roarientation for higher education freshmen and Alab (flame) for basic education freshmen.
+The UST Paskuhan, a series of monthlong campus events, celebrate the significance and value of Christmas.
 It features reenactments of the Christmas story, a campus-wide banquet, live concerts, and light and pyrotechnic displays.

-Just before graduation, the academic year ends with the campus-wide Baccalaureate Mass, the Ceremony of the Light, and send-off rites.
-The highlight of the closing ceremonies is the graduating students' recessional parade through the Arch of the Centuries, which signifies the culmination of their Thomasian life.
+Just before the solemn investiture ceremonies or graduation, the academic year ends with the campus-wide Baccalaureate Mass, the Ceremony of the Light, and send-off rites that are often held at the grandstand.
+At the end of the Ceremony of the Light, graduating students turn around to face the cross on top of the UST Main Building to sing the UST Hymn.
+This gesture of turning around is carried on by students and alumni who watch the UAAP games in other venues.
+Instead of facing the competing team during the singing of the school hymn, Thomasians in the audience turn around to face the university flag that is waved by the UST Yellow Jackets pep squad at the bleachers.
+The main event of the closing ceremonies is the graduating students' recessional parade through the Arch of the Centuries, which signifies the culmination of their Thomasian life.

 Despite the COVID-19 situation in the country, most of the traditional activities such as the Misa de Apertura and Discurso de Apertura, the Thomasian Welcome Walk, Paskuhan, and closing ceremonies continued virtually.
-The Welcome Walk, ROARientation, and Send-off Rites, in particular, were streamed live in a Minecraft server.
+The Welcome Walk, ROARientation, and send-off rites, in particular, were streamed live in a Minecraft server.
 In 2022, the university returned to holding these traditional festivities in person.
-The closing ceremonies for the classes of 2020 to 2022 were held in July, while the Welcome Walk for the classes 2026 and homecoming rites for the classes of 2024 and 2025 resumed in August.
+The closing ceremonies for the classes of 2020 to 2022 were held in July, while the Welcome Walk for the classes of 2026 and homecoming rites for the classes of 2024 and 2025 resumed in August.

-As is customary in many Catholic institutions, activities and traffic within the campus stop at 12:00 and 18:00 PST (GMT+8) for the Angelus and at 15:00 PST for the 3 o’clock Prayer to the Divine Mercy daily.
+As is customary in many Catholic institutions, activities and traffic within the campus stop at 12:00 and 18:00 PST (GMT+8) for the Angelus and at 15:00 PST for the 3 o'clock Prayer to the Divine Mercy daily.

 The tiger statue in Plaza Mayor, which was installed in 2022, gained media attention when it transformed into a wishing well as students filled its open mouth with coins.
 The statue was barricaded the following day.

 A sports competition among the university colleges is the annual Thomasian Goodwill Games, which was inaugurated in the school year 2002–2003.
 Sporting events include basketball, volleyball, and football.